 Like the Quest 2, the Rift S is covered in cameras that allow for inside-out tracking, meaning that you don’t have to hook up any external cameras or base stations to make the headset work.
 You can also use Passthrough to look around your real-world environment.

-The Oculus Rift S library is much more robust than that of the Oculus Quest 2, and you can play your Rift S with SteamVR games as well — including games like Half-Life: Alyx and Skyrim VR.
-The cool thing about the Oculus Rift S is its halo-ring design that offers incredible amounts of comfort as the thing wraps around your head during use.
+The Oculus Rift S library is robust, but you can play your Rift S with SteamVR games as well — including games like Half-Life: Alyx and Skyrim VR.
+The cool thing about the Oculus Rift S is its halo-ring design that offers incredible amounts of comfort as it wraps around your head during use.

 The Rift S outputs a display of 2,560 x 1,440, offering 1,080 x 1,200 pixel displays in each eye.
 The total refresh rate here is markedly lower, topping out at only 80 Hz.
 Regardless, at the affordable price of $400, it’s still a great choice for VR fitness gaming and especially for PC VR gaming.